bluesky/tutorials/README.md

-* Install [supervisor](http://supervisord.org) using system package manager--- apt, Homebrew, etc. It is pip-installable but currently not in Python 3, so it cannot be simply installed in the same environment with ``requirements.txt.)
+* Install [supervisor](http://supervisord.org) using system package manager--- apt, Homebrew, etc. It is pip-installable but currently not in Python 3, so it cannot be installed in the same environment with ``requirements.txt`` below.

 * Install the Python requirements.

   ```
-  pip install -r requirements.txt
+  pip install -r binder/requirements.txt
   ```

 * Install the JupyterLab extensions and re-build JupyterLab.